Many of our favourite desserts have made their way out of a French kitchen – cream-filled éclairs, crisp macarons and jammy tarte tatins.

 In honour of Bastille Day, France’s day of national celebration, we’ve rounded up some of our fave French bakes, cakes and creams that we’re utterly thankful for.

-So whether you consider yourself a masterful baker who belongs in a Parisian patisserie kitchen, or you’re more the type to pick up a croissant on your way to work in the morning, join us in saying “merci” to the French by checking out our absolute favourite sweet dishes.
+So whether you consider yourself a masterful baker who belongs in a Parisian patisserie kitchen, or you’re more the type to pick up a croissant on your way to work in the morning, join us in saying “merci” to the French.

 Light and crisp choux pastry can be used for making everything from profiteroles and éclairs to churros and American beignets.
 The dough is made by melting together water and butter, which forms the foundation of the pastry before adding flour and eggs.
 When this goes into the oven, the water evaporates into steam which puffs up the pastry, forming the hollow, crisp coating we all know and love.